White dwarf eccentricity fluctuation and dissipation by AGB convection: Summary and discussion

 One of the impressive successes of stellar evolution theory is explaining the orbits of millisecond pulsars with helium white dwarf companions.
 Stable Roche-lobe overflow of the white dwarf's red giant (RGB) progenitor sets a clear relation $P\propto m_{\rm c}^6$ between the orbital period and the white dwarf's mass, which is consistent with the observations \citep{Joss1987,PhinneyKukarni1994,Rappaport1995,TaurisSavonije99}.
 The measured orbital eccentricities follow a similar correlation $e\propto P\propto m_{\rm c}^6$, which is set by convective motion of mass in the red giant's envelope \citep{Phinney1992}.
 Specifically, the orbital evolution ($P$ and $e$) freezes when the red giant's hydrogen envelope is reduced to a critical mass $m_{\rm env}^{\rm crit}$ (a few times the mass of the burning shell), at which its radius $r_{\rm env}$ contracts by orders of magnitude inside the Roche lobe.
 The success of this theory has been recently challenged by the discovery of several eccentric millisecond pulsars (eMSPs) that follow the $P(m_{\rm c})$ relation, but are orders of magnitude more eccentric than predicted by \citet{Phinney1992}. \citet{GinzburgChiang2022} argued that these eMSPs could be explained by a resonance between the orbital period and the convective turnover time, but several other mechanisms have been proposed as well \citep{Antoniadis2014,FreireTauris2014,Jiang2015,HanLi2021,Tang2023,WangGong2023}.

 In this paper, we turned our attention to a similar class of binary millisecond pulsars with heavier CO white dwarf companions.
-The formation history of these systems is less obvious than their helium counterparts \citep{Tauris2011,Tauris2012}.
+The formation history of these systems is less obvious than their helium counterparts \citep{Tauris2011conf,Tauris2011,Tauris2012}.
 Specifically, their current orbital periods are orders of magnitude shorter than the Roche-lobe filling periods of their presumed AGB progenitor stars, possibly indicating an inspiral within a common envelope following unstable Roche-lobe overflow.
 Surprisingly, despite this different evolution, the typical measured eccentricities of these two classes are rather similar ($e\sim 10^{-6}-10^{-3}$), leading us to speculate whether they were excited by the same mechanism.
 Other models might face a fine-tuning challenge in trying to explain such tiny -- but finite -- eccentricities.

 To answer this question, we extended the \citet{Phinney1992} model to AGB stars that initially fill their Roche lobe.
 Due to the increasing role of radiation pressure in their interiors, the $P(m_{\rm c})$ relation of these stars flattens \citep{Rappaport1995}, such that the mass of the envelope $m_{\rm env}^{\rm crit}$ -- rather than that of the core $m_{\rm c}$ -- becomes the dominant factor in determining the eccentricity.
 By running a suite of \textsc{mesa} simulations with $\Delta m_{\rm c}=10^{-3}\,{\rm M}_{\sun}$ intervals, we resolved the thermal pulses on the AGB and found that $m_{\rm env}^{\rm crit}\propto m_{\rm c}^{-6}$.
-This steep dependence causes the $e(m_{\rm c})$ relation to turn over, such that AGB convection yields an approximately constant $e\sim 3\times 10^{-3}$, which is almost independent of $m_{\rm c}$.
+For the most massive white dwarfs, $m_{\rm env}^{\rm crit}$ is so low that the lengthening circularization time-scale $t_{\rm circ}$ freezes the eccentricity even before the progenitor star contracts within its Roche lobe (Appendix \ref{sec:timescales}).
+Quantitatively, AGB convection yields an approximately constant $e\sim 3\times 10^{-3}$, which is almost independent of $m_{\rm c}$.